grame-cncm/faust/embedded/faustgen/README.md

 ### Prerequisites

-- you must have [Faust](https://faust.grame.fr/) installed and the `faust` command available from the command line, and the compiled `libfaust` library. **WARNING**: be sure to have `libfaust` compiled with `#define FAUSTFLOAT double` in [architecture/faust/dsp/dsp.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/dsp.h) and [architecture/faust/gui/UI.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/UI.h)
+- You must have [Faust](https://faust.grame.fr/) installed and the `faust` command available from the command line.
+Then execute `faust --libdir` in a shell/Terminal to get a path.
+Go to this directory and confirm that `libfaustwithllvm.a` exists (`libfaustwithllvm.lib` on Windows). **WARNING**: Be sure to have `libfaustwithllvm` compiled with `#define FAUSTFLOAT double` in [architecture/faust/dsp/dsp.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/dsp.h) and [architecture/faust/gui/UI.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/UI.h)
-- you must have downloaded the [Max SDK](https://cycling74.com/downloads/sdk)
+- You must have downloaded the [Max SDK Base](https://github.com/Cycling74/max-sdk-base)
-- you must have [cmake](https://cmake.org/) installed
+- You must have [cmake](https://cmake.org/) installed
-- [Windows] you must have [libsndfile](http://www.mega-nerd.com/libsndfile/) installed
+- You must have [libsndfile](https://github.com/libsndfile/libsndfile/releases) installed.
+MacOS users can simply install `libsndfile` with `brew install libsndfile`.
+Windows users will have to later specify `-DLIBSNDFILE=/path/to/libsndfile` when invoking cmake.

 ### Project generation